will-me-me/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 2-groups file contain the script for displaying all the grps the user is part of The 3-new_owner file has the script for changing the file ownership The 4-empty file has the script for creating an empty file The 5-execute has the command for making a file excutable
+The 2-groups file contain the script for displaying all the grps the user is part of The 3-new_owner file has the script for changing the file ownership The 4-empty file has the script for creating an empty file The 5-execute has the command for making a file excutable The 6-multiple_permissions file has the comaand for giving the user the grp user and other user the permision to read a file